Skip to main content

 For creators and agencies: the no-app reality

 The same fact has a practical consequence on the creator and agency side.
 Because there is no official app, all account work, posting, and especially the direct-message inbox where most revenue is made, happens through the web.
 There is no first-party mobile app that makes running an account, or covering its inbox around the clock, easier.
-That is one reason a layer of third-party tools, management workflows, and automation exists around the platform: the platform itself does not provide an operational app, so scaled accounts build or buy that layer separately.
-That broader operational picture (and where autonomous AI fits) is covered in the linked guides; for the plain question on this page, the answer remains: no official app, use the website.
+That is one reason a layer of third-party OnlyFans management software workflows and OnlyFans AI chatbot automation exists around the platform: the platform itself does not provide an operational app, so scaled OnlyFans agencies build or buy that layer separately.
+That broader operational picture (and where autonomous AI fits) is covered in how OnlyFans works and the linked guides; for the plain question on this page, the answer remains: no official app, use the website.

 Frequently Asked Questions